UN calls for investigation into Haftar's special forces commander, Mahmoud al-Warfalli, days before release of execution video

 "There has been massive material damage to infrastructure, homes, and schools.
 One lady had a miscarriage due to the strikes.
 But thankfully no civilians were killed."

-Many social media users have drawn comparisons between tactics shown in the video, and other videos showing executions by Islamic State.
+Many social media users have drawn comparisons between tactics shown in the video, and other videos showing executions by IS.

 — Ahmed Sewehli (@LibyanIntegrity) July 23, 2017

-Leaked phone calls have also previously suggested that Haftar allowed IS fighters to escape the east of Libya and reach Sirte which remained a stronghold for them in the country for many months.
+Leaked phone calls have also previously suggested that Haftar allowed IS militants to escape the east of Libya and reach Sirte which remained a stronghold for them in the country for many months.

 Other users have questioned the veracity of the latest video, claiming that fabricating the videos could be another LNA tactic.